auspham/SeptNotes/W12-Revision.md

     <summary>Show answer</summary>

         - Coherence: Does the architecture have a logical structure, with elements working together to form a whole?

-        - Cohesion: Are functions related to each other
+    	- Cohesion: Are the elements and components related to each other?

-        - Consistency: Are they consistent
+    	- Consistency: Do variable names, functions and responsibilities maintain a consistent order?

-        - Coupling: How strong the elements are - to what extends does changing one will affect the others.
+    	- Coupling: Do components and elements relate strongly with each other (Does altering one piece of code affect the other)?
+We want to try and aim for low coupling.

-        - Extensibility: Easy to extend to new functions?
+    	- Extensibility: How easy is it to add new functions without affecting old code?

-        - Generality: Is the way the program work general as possible

-        - Interdependency: what portion of the processing involves interaction between different elements.
+    	- Flexibility: Can our logical structure be changed without causing any faults

+    	- Generality: Are our subcomponents in our logical structure defined generally in our structure?

+    	- Interdependency: Which components in our logical structures are needed to communicate with other components?

-        - Seperation of concerns: are internal elements responsible for distinct parts of the system's operation
+    	- Seperation of concerns: Are the components in our logical structure distinctly identifiable with each other?

-        - Simplicity
+    	- Simplicity: Does the solution to create the logical structure make sense and contains no unnecessary and redundant code?

         We want:
         - Hight extensibility